VLTisME/VLTisME.github.io/README.md

 ## Achievements
-- Several Fisrt, and Second prizes in Provincial Olympiads in Information Technology.
+- Second prize in Provincial Olympiads in Information Technology.
+- First prize in Provincial Olympiads in Information Technology for the Youth.
 - Two Gold Medals, one in Olympiads in Information Technology in the Central Vietnam, the second one is in Traditional 30/4 Oplympiads in Information Technology.
 - Top 50 Code Tour 2024.
 - 7.5 IELTS.